raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 If you are not familiar with setting up a Raspberry Pi and using it, follow this guide to [Getting started with Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started).

-The programming language I will be using in this course is **Python** together with a library called [**GPIO Zero**](https://gpiozero.readthedocs.io/en/stable/index.html), which provides an accessible way to control components through the GPIO pins.
+The programming language I will be using in this course is **Python** together with a library called [GPIO Zero](https://gpiozero.readthedocs.io/en/stable/index.html), which provides an accessible way to control components through the GPIO pins.

 Python and GPIO Zero will be installed by default if your Raspberry Pi is running the **Raspbian** operating system.
 Follow this guide to [Installing GPIO Zero](https://gpiozero.readthedocs.io/en/stable/installing.html) if you are using **Raspbian Lite** or another operating system.